Fourteen killed in Canadian youth hockey team bus crash

 On Saturday morning, the police had blocked off nearly 2 miles (3 km) of the highway between Tisdale and Nipawin and a few emergency vehicles were seen entering and leaving the scene of the accident.

-Condolences were pouring in from former hockey players, sports organizations and political leaders across the country.
+Condolences poured in from current and former hockey players, sports organizations and political leaders across the country.

 “I cannot imagine what these parents are going through, and my heart goes out to everyone affected by this terrible tragedy, in the Humboldt community and beyond,” Prime Minister Justin Trudeau wrote in a tweet.

-Family and friends of the victims took to social media to express their grief with #prayersforhumboldt.
+Relatives of some of the victims also took to social media to express their sorrow.

 “The Broncos bus crashed on the way to Nipawin tonight Ryan is in hospital.
 There were fatalities and we are heartbroken.
 We will be flying out tomorrow,” Michelle Straschnitzki said on Facebook regarding her son.

+An online fundraising campaign for the affected players and their families, with an initial target of $10,000, was set up late on Friday by the mother of a former Broncos teammate.
+By lunchtime on Saturday it had raised more than $560,000.

+“Stay Hockey family strong,” wrote one donor on the GoFundMe site who said he was a coach from rural Saskatchewan.

-Established in 1970, The Humboldt Broncos are a team from Humboldt, Saskatchewan, and play in the Saskatchewan Junior Hockey League.
+Established in 1970, The Humboldt Broncos play in the Saskatchewan Junior Hockey League.

 “This is the hub of our community,” Mayor Rob Muench told the newspaper.
 “We’ve got the curling rink here, we’ve got the arena, we’ve got the convention center.
 Everything from weddings to funerals to gatherings to hockey games — this is where it all happens in the community.
 This is where we get together.”